 - Race (more common in Asians, Pacific Islanders, Hispanics, and African Americans than in non-Hispanic Caucasian Americans)

-- Family history of hereditary non-polyposis colorectal cancer, familial adenomatous polyposis or BRCA1 or BRCA2 mutations
+- A family history of familial adenomatous polyposis or BRCA1 or BRCA2 mutations

 Preventing Stomach Cancer